 The important thing for this sermon is God initiating from His sovereign height that these things occur.
 He is directing everything to ensure that they occurred, and that they occurred in exactly the degree, in the manner that He had planned in advance, including who was to get what in terms of His wrath.
 God is actively ruling His creation.
 He is not passively watching what is going on.
 In His forbearance He waits to see if those prophets He sends are going to effectively get the message across.
 Even if they have been effective, nonetheless these things may come to pass because the people hardheadedly resist His appeals.

-Lamentations 3:37-38 Who is he that says, and it comes to pass, when the Lord commands it not?
-Out of the mouth of the most High proceeds not evil and good?
+Lamentations 3:37-38 Who is he who speaks and it comes to pass, when the Lord has not commanded it?
+Is it not from the mouth of the Most High that woe and well-being proceed?

 That is not a very good translation.
 Let me read those verses from a modern translation.
 "Who can speak and have it happen if the Lord has not decreed it?"